This is a picture of the porch ceiling before we added the old barn wood.

 So you can really appreciate the transformation, this is a picture of the porch before we added the rock on the face of the house, before we built the fireplace, and before we wrapped the columns.
 Click here to see our outdoor fireplace project and click here to see how we built our porch columns.

 First, Neal has to raise our duct work.
 There was constant condensation collecting on the porch ceiling from the vent for our living room above the porch.

 We raised the ductwork, added insulation, and then replaced the plywood.
 We also had to remove the pieces that covered the joints of the plywood so that the barn wood would lay flat on the ceiling.

 We started adding wood planks; however, because the wood was imperfect, we decided to paint the ceiling black.
 So, we took down the few pieces we had already installed.
 We also laid out all the wood planks and realized that we needed to artistically lay out the wood to make sure the pattern had variation.
 In other words, we wanted to spread out the gray pieces among the different shades of brown pieces.

 And then started over one plank at a time . . .

-So, we then realized it would be easier to lay out all the planks of wood, measure the lengths and widths of each (I labeled each board with a sticky note).
+So, we then realized it would be easier to lay out all the planks of wood, and measure the lengths and widths of each (I labeled each board with a sticky note).
 We used a table saw to even the width of each board.
-Each row varied in width – – some were 10.25″ to 12″ in width.
+Each row varied in width - - some were 10.25" to 12" in width.
 We just had to be sure that each row was the same width.